tptirrell/tptirrell.github.io/_posts/2016-7-21-MovieRatings .md

 We can now run our models.
 I chose to fit four regression models (Decision Tree, Random Forest, AdaBoost, and Gradient Boosting) and compare to see which perofrms best.
 After splitting the data into training and testing data, fitting the models, running the predictions, the CrossVal scores can be calculated.
 We can also see which features are most important in predicting the IMDb rating.
 Below are CrossVal scores for each model.
-We can see the GradientBoosting model performed best.
+We can see the GradientBoosting model performed best with a CV score of 0.755.

 ![functions](/images/Movies/8.png/)

-The most important features are:
+The three most important features are, not suprisingly, number of votes, movie runtime, and year released for reasens laid out above.

 ![functions](/images/Movies/7.png/)